 What does joining involve?

 Joining simply involves clicking the link in your text message invitation and completing the online enrolment form.
-If you join, this means you will allow:
+Alternatively, you can sign up online here.

-The use of your non-identifiable health data for approved studies, including studies you have not been contacted about.
+studies, including studies you have not been contacted about.

 Joining Heartburn Health is completely your choice.